giantswarm/k8s-initiator-app/README.md

 An application that runs as daemonset only in the master nodes to maintain the state of some Kubernetes resources through cluster upgrades or master replacements.

-As an example to persist a Pod Security Policy you can provide this values configuration at installation time
+As an example to persist a Pod Security Policy you can provide this values configuration at installation time it will create or overwrite the pod security policy `restricted` even if cluster is upgraded:

 ```yaml
 files: